samthiele/LaPalmaVFT/md/taburiente/guide_en.md

 ## [Bejenado landslide deposits](./#bejenadolandslidedeposits)
 -----

-Several prominent rocks ("roques") impose over the  valley at the base of Caldera Taburiente.
-The base of these are all defined by distinctive "slide surfaces" - planar discontinuities with notable linear grooves in them.
-Above these discontinuities, the rocks comprise a [breccia](https://en.wikipedia.org/wiki/Breccia) of broken-up fragments of basalt lavas and dykes, all supported by an abundant fine-grained cement-like matrix.
+Several prominent rocks ("roques") impose over the  valleys forming the bottom of Caldera Taburiente.
+The base of these roques are all defined by distinctive "slide surfaces" - planar discontinuities with notable linear grooves on them.
+Above the discontinuities, the rocks comprise a [breccia](https://en.wikipedia.org/wiki/Breccia) of broken fragments of basalt lavas and dykes, all supported by an abundant fine-grained matrix.

-These breccias were [formed](https://www.sciencedirect.com/science/article/pii/S0377027303000696) about 440 thousand years ago when the north side of the Bejenado volcano collapsed into the incipient Caldera Taburiente.
-Bejenado is thought to have grown very quickly after the collapse of Volcàn Taburiente, likely above a foundation of weak landslide deposits, so it is perhaps not surprising that it was unstable too.
+These breccias were [formed](https://www.sciencedirect.com/science/article/pii/S0377027303000696) about 440 thousand years ago when the north side of the Bejenado volcano collapsed northwards into the incipient Caldera Taburiente.
+Bejenado is thought to have grown very quickly after the collapse of Volcàn Taburiente, on a foundation of weak landslide deposits, so it is perhaps not surprising that it was unstable too.

 ![Roque Salvaje (right) cuts an imposing figure over the rugged topography in the base of Caldera Taburiente.
 Bejenado sits shrouded in clouds in the background.](img/dronePano.jpg)